-Are governments fundamentally law makers using their legislative powers to shape the country’s social structures and balance the competing needs of the people or managers of an economy which is powered by the engine of entrepreneurship?
+Are governments fundamentally law makers using their legislative powers to shape the country’s social structures and balance the competing needs of the people?
+Or are they managers of an economy which is powered by the engine of entrepreneurship?
 That difference is very important to the delivery of public services and has been at the heart of the change from the Attlee government creation of the NHS and the Welfare State to our modern system of public management.
-But is this form of management the effective system it claims to be or has it compromised democracy and accountability as the corporate sector has been enabled by the changes to move closer to the decision-making centres of government?
+But is this the effective system it claims to be or has it compromised democracy and accountability as the corporate sector has been enabled by the changes to move closer to the decision-making centres of government?

 Key elements of this managerial state include the creation of autonomous agencies and devolving budgets and financial control.
 It has also involved the creation of ‘market competition’ in services which are monopoly or monopsony providers like the NHS and competition in the provision of the services themselves e.g. treating the private and public sectors as businesses on an equal footing and allowing them to bid for public contracts rather than planning their delivery through purely public systems.
 This has meant not only an increasing emphasis on performance, outputs and customer orientation rather than population needs, but a rise of the management consultant as a necessary adjunct of government.
 Dealing with the private sector on large scale and complex tenders is not a skill of the public sector civil service.
 But to fulfill this function US consultancies such as McKinsey and Bain are used and they serve two clients: government and global corporations.